InCom-0/incplot-lib/README.md

 Naturally though, it can potentially be used for other things as well

-## Features ##
+## Main logical structural ##

+* Parser - Parses a text-based input (JSON, JSON Lines, NDJSON, CSV, TSV) into DataStore type
 * DataStore - A way to store the data to be plotted in a sensible manner
 * DesiredPlot - A way to specify what is to be plotted and how and all the necessary details.
-Also provides implementation of (sort of smart) autoguessing of parameters that user hasn't specified
+Also provides implementation of (sort of) smart autoguessing of parameters that the user hasn't specified
 * plot_structures namespace - Type-based ways to 'draw' (that is render into a unicode string) various kinds of plots
 * PlotDrawer - Encapsulation of the above functionality into directly usable thing

-## Disclaimer ##

 ## General information ##